July 8, 2019 | @BatDigest

 A lighter swinging bat, assuming it is swung at the same speed, will not hit the ball as far as a heavier bat.
 Of course the trampoline effect has increased on a shaved bat and can make up for that lost weight at impact.
 But, do note, if you are getting your bat shaved it will swing a noticeable amount lighter.

-If it is done well then spotting a shaved bat is nearly impossible to notice.
-That is, putting the cap back on without any cosmetic signs is probable.
+If it is done well then spotting a shaved bat is difficult, but no impossible.
+On the outside, putting the cap back on without any cosmetic signs is probable.
 Field compression tests can also do the trick.
 But, we think, a simple kitchen scale would indicate it as well.
 See:

-We think a more reasonable way to determine if a bat has been shaved is to simply weigh it on a kitchen scale.
+The easiest way to simply weigh it on a kitchen scale.
 Bat companies, notorious for having bats above their sticker weight, have yet to produce a bat (in all our time of doing this) that weighs LESS than the sticker weight.
 Shaved bats weigh less than their sticker.
 Our shaved bat that should weigh 27 ounces (32/27) ended up weighing 26.55 ounces.
 The original bat weighed in at 28 ounces.

 Some argue that using a compression tester is a fail safe way.
 But this is not as true as it used to be.
 Non-linear designs in bats these days change the transferable nature of compression tests—making them less and less useful.
 (We talk about that in our rolling article here).

 That said, a compression tester, usually found for around $1500, isn’t an impossible request for major tournaments.
 Bats that have been shaved are considerable more compressible than those which have not been.
 The NCAA, in fact, is requiring such testing before games starting 2020.
 We think major youth tournaments would be smart to consider such actions.

 Occassionally we send out important updates and new bat reviews directly to our readers.
 One click to unsubscribe.
 We never sell your email address.